Winter SUP Clothing Guide

 After finishing your session, you’ll want to make sure you have the right kit to keep you warm and dry as you head home.
 The last thing you want when you get out the water is to be shivering, so it’s essential dry yourself off quickly if you are wet.
-An alternative to a towel, an All Weather Changing Jacket will shelter you no matter what the weather conditions are like and will keep you dry and warm when you need to change out of the clothes or wetsuit you have been wearing on the water.
+An alternative to a towel, an All-Weather Changing Robe will shelter you no matter what the weather conditions are like and will keep you dry and warm when you need to change out of the clothes or wetsuit you have been wearing on the water.
 The versatility of the jacket means you can also stay warm by wearing it as you pack up your kit and for the journey home.
-Last but not least, having a hot drink ready for you in an insulated drinks bottle will get you feeling toasty in no time and give you a boost of energy after your paddle.
+Last but not least, having a hot drink ready for you in an insulated water bottle will get you feeling toasty in no time and give you a boost of energy after your paddle.

 A range of paddleboard gear, whatever the weather